 In the summer of 1980, we joined forces with brothers Todd and Paul Berry, whom we had met in Cairo, and decided to create a small company called Middle East Imports.
-The master plan called for one partner to travel to some exotic locale to purchase ethnic handcrafts, while the others stayed home to sell our stock.
+The master plan called for one partner to travel to some exotic locale to purchase ethnic handcrafts, while the others stayed home to sell our goods.
 By September of 1980, however, we had given a ton of effort, and although we were doing a great job of buying goods, we were finding no success selling our wares to anyone other than a few loyal friends.
 We couldn't resist the lure of more travel, especially into the dazzling history of Egypt so we decided to open a retail store of our own.

-With great assistance from family and friends, 'Discoveries – Ancient Arts' opened to the public on November 6, 1980, halfway down a cobblestone alley in Alexandria, Virginia.
+With great assistance from family and friends, 'Discoveries – Ancient Arts' opened to the public on November 8, 1980, halfway down a cobblestone alley in Alexandria, Virginia.
 Since it was our intent to travel throughout the world to buy handcrafts, the name 'Discoveries' seemed to fit: we hoped that every few months the store would have new merchandise from a wide variety of countries.

 The plan started to unfold nicely over the next year.
 We added several West African countries into our itinerary by summer of 1981 and sales were strong.
 It was at this point that "reality" began to set in.
 The time, energy, and financial investment began to mount, causing everyone to think twice about the whole plan.
-By the mid-eighties, all of the other partners left to pursue more lucrative interests and I was on my own, now billing Discoveries as 'Arts of Egypt and West Africa'.
+By the mid-eighties, all of the other partners left to pursue other interests and I was on my own, now billing Discoveries as 'Arts of Egypt and West Africa'.
 I was traveling about 3 months out of the year, settling into a routine of Egypt, Ivory Coast, Burkina Faso, and Mali as destinations.